 If you have oily, acne-prone or textured skin, this product is for you!
 The Ordinary’s Granactive Retinoid 2% Emulsion aims to fix skin’s texture problems and boost its overall appearance . . . but can it do it without causing breakouts or moisture overload?
 Spoiler alert: yes, yes it can.

-Hello, wonderful people of the world who for some reason read my blog.
-Hopefully you’re all enjoying life a reasonable amount; enough to keep motivated to keep on living, but not quite enough to not need entertainment via the interwebs through blogs like myself.
+Hello, wonderful people of the world..
 Today, I am going to be sharing with you one of my all-time favourite skincare products.
 How all time?
 Let me share.

-I have been consistently using this since a recommendation from Hoi Yin Li’s blog well over a year (actually closer to two) ago and it is one of the only products I have ever used that still consistently works with visible effects.
-I’ve repurchased it countless times; I actually just bought my third bottle of the stuff since being over here in Australia.
+I have been consistently using the Ordinary’s Retinol range since a recommendation from Hoi Yin Li’s blog well over four years ago and it is one of the only products I have ever used that still consistently works with visible effects.
+I’ve repurchased it countless times; I actually just bought my fifth bottle of the stuff since being over here in Australia.
 It is very much now a true essential.

 But anyways – what is this miracle product supposed to do?

 What does The Ordinary’s Granactive Retinoid 2% Emulsion claim to do?

 “A gentle but hardworking serum which targets all signs of ageing and textural irregularities.” – BeautyBay